-When looking specifically at obesity, 3% of Welsh owners placed their cat in the highest body condition scores (8/9 and 9/9) brackets, which is less than the UK overall (4%) but matched the proportion of Welsh owners saying that their cat had been formally diagnosed as obese.
+When looking specifically at obesity, just 2% of Northern Irish owners placed their cat in the highest body condition score (8/9 and 9/9) brackets.
 It must be emphasised that this data is owner reported, however.
-Vet-reported figures for feline obesity are around 11.6%20, but it is also noted that obesity may be under-reported in primary care vet practices23.
+Vet-reported figures for feline obesity are around 11.6%, but it is also noted that obesity may be under-reported in primary care vet practices19.

-19 Question asked: Does your cat have any of the following diagnosed health issues/conditions?
+16 Question asked: Does your cat have any of the following diagnosed health issues/conditions?